karmaniverous/stan/.stan/system/stan.todo.md

 Completed (recent)

 - Live restart immediate cancel
   - Pressing r in --live now cancels all running child processes immediately (TERM -> KILL without grace) and restarts the run without waiting for tasks to settle.
 Previously, tasks could continue executing in the background and restart was delayed.
 Implementation races script execution against a cancel/restart signal.
+- Live UI restart uses the same UI
+  - On restart, clear the previous live frame (via log-update clear) instead of persisting it.
+This prevents the live table from appearing twice (the old persisted frame plus the new one) and ensures the restart happens “in the same UI” as expected.
 - Live UI restart key
   - In --live mode, added r/R to restart the run.
 Pressing r cancels current processes without exiting and re-runs immediately in the same session.
 Hint updated to “Press q to cancel, r to restart” with bold “r” in non-boring mode.
 - No-live LoggerUI status parity with live UI
   - LoggerUI now emits the same status labels and colors as the live table: waiting/run/ok/fail (error)/cancelled/quiet/stalled/timeout/killed. - Adds a “waiting” line when scripts are queued for execution.

 - Colorize no-live LoggerUI console logs by status
   - start -> blue; done (success) -> green; done (failure) -> red.